UBC-MDS/Group_9_GA_Metrics/README.md

 3. `function_3` visualises performance changes of campaign based on four metrics.
 4. `function_4` identifies outliers based on four metrics.

+## Where this package fits in

+The popularity and influence of Google Analytics means that there is already a decent number of related python packages, such as foofleanalytics, which can be found on PyPI: [https://pypi.org/project/googleanalytics/].
+However the majority of these packages provide functionality that allows developers to interact with the Google Analytics API, which presupposes a fairly high level of technical skill.
+Our package is intended to help users with a novice familiarity with python by operating directly on downloaded GA data sets instead.

 ## Installation

 ```bash